PsychoGoldfishNG/newgrounds.io-for-javascript-html5/README.md

 API docs for this library are included in the repository.
 See: doc/api/index.html

-Documentation for server components can be found at http://www.newgrounds.com/wiki/creator-resources/newgrounds-apis/newgrounds-io/components
+Documentation for server components can be found at http://www.newgrounds.io/help/components/

-Join the Developer's Group at https://groups.google.com/d/forum/newgroundsio-developers
+Join the Newgrounds.io Discord at https://discord.gg/wcsCk2ErhH

 Follow us on Twitter https://twitter.com/Newgroundsio